Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Confirm Attendee Search Functionality: Perform searches by name, registration code, or phone number to confirm you can find expected attendees and their correct details.

-Simulate Check-in: Perform run-throughs of both self-service kiosk and staff-operated desk check-ins.
+Simulate Check-in: Run through both self-service kiosk and staff-operated desk check-ins.

 Verify QR/Barcode Scanning: Test QR code and barcode scanning with sample tickets and registration codes.

-Confirm Badge Prints Appearance: Print badges to make sure they look as intended.
+Confirm Badge Print Appearance: Print badges to ensure they look as intended.
 For setups that include custom badges for each attendee role, verify that each attendee type receives the correct badge design and the vouchers they are entitled to.

 Check Printer & Scanner Connectivity: Confirm that all printers and scanners are correctly connected and functioning across all Arrival Desks and Kiosks.